 - Financial need

-Please be prepared to submit the following materials in (1) PDF file:
+Please be prepared to submit the following materials using the Google Form available here:

 - COMMUNITY SERVICE & INVOLVEMENT: Please list your participation in the San Diego County legal and non-legal community, to the extent that information is not already included in your resume.

-- FINANCIAL NEED (100 words maximum): Please describe your financial circumstances and how this scholarship will assist you financially.
+- FINANCIAL NEED (100 words maximum): Please describe, if applicable, any other financial circumstances and how this scholarship will assist you financially.

 - LAW SCHOOL TRANSCRIPT (Unofficial permitted)

 - PROFESSIONAL HEADSHOT: A print ready JPEG or PNG file of a professional headshot of yourself.